igordt/CMEPDA/docs/intro.md

 This work was inspired by the [Baler](https://arxiv.org/abs/2305.02283) tool development, where a lossy compression is realized through an autoencoder.
 For this reason the datasets used were the same, so that a comparison could be made.

+In this project, compression with two different models was studied, so the files `original_model1.ipynb` and `original_model2.ipynb` were created.

-The document containing the more detailed explanation, along with the results obtained, is available here.
+The document `Description_of_the_project_Callisti_Carotta_DiTota` contains the more detailed explanation, along with the results obtained, and is available in this repo.

  ## Table of Contents